James Durham (minister): Life

 Durham was a man of intense strength of conviction and great gravity of character.
 It is said of him, as of Robert Leighton, to whom in certain respects he bore a resemblance, that he was seldom known to smile.
 His studies, both in scripture and in the theological and ecclesiastical questions of the day, were carried on with extraordinary diligence.
 Of his devotion to the Christian ministry he gave decided proof, both by his laboriousness in the work and by his retiring from the position and enjoyments of a country gentleman's life.
 Of his power and faithfulness as a preacher a remarkable illustration is said to have occurred at the time of Cromwell's invasion of Scotland.
 It is said that Cromwell entered his church incognito, and got a seat as it happened in the pew of the provost's daughter, who, as he wore the dress of an English officer, was by no means very courteous to him.
 At the close of the service Cromwell asked her the preacher's name.
 She gave a curt reply and asked why he wished to know.
 Cromwell replied 'because he perceived him to be a very great man, and in his opinion might be chaplain to any prince in Europe, though he had never seen him nor heard of him before.'
 It is certain that Durham preached before Cromwell against the English invasion.
 One version of the story has it that Cromwell asked him whether it was his habit to preach on politics, and that he replied that it was not, but seeing him present he thought it right to let him know his mind.
 Durham was held by his contemporaries in the very highest esteem as one of the most able and godly men of the time.
 For one so young he was a voluminous writer.
+He was buried in the Blacadder Aisle of Glasgow Cathedral and, though no monument remains, the inscription can still be seen in the wall.